It is a surgical procedure that is used to treat a slipped disc that is causing leg pain, numbness, weakness, etc.

 - It is a newer procedure that is done through a small camera that is inserted through the skin under Xray control to the targeted disc area

-- The slipped disc is cleared using specialised instruments
+- The slipped disc is cleared using specialized instruments

 Are there any risks associated?

-- Like any surgery, there is risk of complication such as anaesthetic reaction, infection, DVT/PE etc
+- Like any surgery, there is a risk of complications such as anesthetic reaction, infection, DVT/PE, etc

 - More specifically, there is risk of incomplete relief and a risk of recurrent slipped disc

 - Your surgeon should be able to guide you through the risks specific to you